 (1) The adoption of amendments to the Rules of Procedure for Technical Commissions (WMO-No. 1249) through the draft resolution provided in the annex to the present recommendation;

-(2) To consider further amendments to the Rules of Procedure for Technical Commissions to promote and facilitate an adequate representation of developing countries in the leadership positions of the commissions; [China, Secretariat]
+(2) To consider further amendments to the Rules of Procedure for Technical Commissions to promote and facilitate an adequate representation of developing countries in the leadership positions of the commissions;

 Invites the Commission for Observation, Infrastructure and Information Systems to agree to the present recommendation.